JasonLocklin/Dissertation/VWM/Introduction.md

 important for effective attentional disengagement and re-orienting [@Corbetta2002].
-This perhaps oversimplification of neglect as an attentional disorder, however, colours interpretation of deficits observed with other tasks --- Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
+This perhaps oversimplification of neglect as an attentional disorder, however, colours interpretation of deficits observed with other tasks --- tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
 For example, lateralized failures on object cancellation tasks (i.e., omissions of left-sided targets) could be couched as a consequence